1 year full-time

 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 You'll have the chance to work collaboratively with other students from all our film and TV Masters courses.
 Group project work will develop your skills to prepare you for an industry where you will often work with others to achieve your creative vision.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

 The course involves a range of different teaching styles.
 Most modules will include lectures to give you a fundamental understanding of the subject and then lead on to practical work.
-The practical work will primarily involve workshops where you can become familiar with industry techniques and equipment, including lighting, grips, cameras (we have Red, Panasonic and Sony cameras, as well as Angenieux and Zeiss lenses).
+The practical work will primarily involve workshops where you can become familiar with industry techniques and equipment, including lighting, grips and cameras.
 You may also attend film screenings.

 You'll also have the opportunity to attend events such as talks, productions and festivals outside of your modules.

 You'll be assigned a member of our teaching staff who will act as your personal supervisor for the duration of the course.
 They are there to give advice on academic matters as well as other areas of University life.

 The equipment and facilities available are the highest quality found in professional film and programme making.